 A telesensory magnifier is a television terminal that magnifies reading, writing and other materials up to 45 times the original size.
 This device enables patrons to read mail or newspapers, write checks or letters, and better enjoy photographs.

 Telesensory magnifiers are available on the fourth and seventh floors of the Harold Washington Library Center.
-Various magnifiers are also available at these library locations: Budlong Woods, Logan Square, Portage-Cragin, Sulzer Regional Library, Uptown, West Belmont and Woodson Regional Library.
+Various magnifiers are also available at these library locations: Budlong Woods, Logan Square, Portage-Cragin, Sulzer Regional Library, Uptown and Woodson Regional Library.

 The Computer Commons on the third floor of the Harold Washington Library Center has wheelchair-accessible PCs with JAWS software that enables them to read aloud the words on the computer screen whether it is in a Microsoft Word document or on a webpage.
 Disposable headphones are available from the Computer Commons staff.